cloudpilot-emu/cloudpilot-emu/doc/networking.md

 You will be presented with a security warning.
 Click "Advanced" and then "Add exception" in order to add an exception.

-Relead the page with the exception in place.
+Reload the page with the exception in place.
 The error should be gone, and you should see the text "not found" instead.

 ### Chrome on Linux